Fractal Design Define R6

 Expansion slots and tool-less design

 Make sure your case has enough expansion slots for hard drives and SSDs.
 These should be listed in case specifications so be sure to check it before making the decision.
 Nowadays most cases feature a tool-less design for mounting storage devices.
 Some affordable models might need a screwdriver for mounting hard drives and SSDs.
+This is less of a priority if you don’t plan on moving your PC around often.
+For example to attend a LAN party in which you should consider looking into portable PC cases with handles.

 You should also pay attention to the front panel connectivity.
 Make sure the case you’re after has enough USB ports on the front.
 Also, check whether those USB ports are USB 3 certified since cheaper cases might omit fast USB ports on the front.
 Some modern cases come with USB-C ports at the front so if you need one, look for a model that comes with one.